xtrojak/bioreactor/control-plane/hub-protocol/README.md

 However, there are several security measures that we nevertheless enforce:

  1. A user must authenticate through a `/login` API endpoint.
 After successful authentication, the user receives a time-limited token that is used for any further communication with the API instead of the master password---the master password must not be saved on the user's device.
  2. If a user wants to remain "logged in" indefinitely, the token is still time-limited.
-The client can however exchange the token for a new one (with a renewed expiration date) at any moment.
+The client can however exchange the token for a new one using `/renew` (with a renewed expiration date) at any moment.
 This effectively leads to a system where, as long as the user is repeatedly using the API, the token is renewed periodically.
 An automatic logout occurs after a certain period of inactivity when the token is not renewed (e.g. a month).
  3. The token design should allow a token to survive situations like a hub restart or a migration (i.e. tokens are not *stored* by the hub, they are verified cryptographically).
 However, a hub reserves the right to revoke its tokens at any time, at which point a new login must be performed.
  4. Finally, when running a hub on a public network, **always use HTTPS** to avoid leaking the master password.